Welcome to Paprika Recipe Manager!

 It also provides access to Papika's syncing, backup, import, and export features.

-Paprika's settings panel can be accessed by pressing the Settings tab in the application's tab bar.
+Paprika's settings panel can be accessed by pressing the Gear button in the side panel.

 |Home Page||Can be used to set the default home page on the browser screen.|